gui-laranjeira/todo-api/README.md

-# todo-api
+# Simple Todo API for CRUD operations study in Go!

-ToDo Rest API
+## Using Chi, Viper and Postgres